-You will hear a new voice when you call Infusion Solutions, and that voice you hear belongs to our new receptionist Rose Montoya.
+You will hear a new voice when you call Infusion Solutions, and that voice you hear belongs to receptionist Rose Montoya.
 Her pleasant and polite tone is an excellent first impression; you see, Rose is one of those people that seems to smile when she talks, and that is conveyed even over the phone.

 Rose has been doing this for quite some time, which explains her professionalism and proficiency.
 Most recently, she worked for a competing home infusion company here in town for 12 years.
 Because of this background, Rose can do much more than direct phone calls, and so we are keeping her busy with a plethora of office projects.
 Literally every department at Infusion Solutions is grateful for her contributions.
 Additional work experience includes reception work at a wide variety of retail operations, and being the friendly face that customers come to know and love.

 Outside of work, Rose stays busy with her husband of 30 years tending to their 5 acre homestead and keeping up with her 14 grandchildren.
 She claims to be simple and boring, but anyone who has ever zip-lined, or braved the Grand Canyon Skywalk (1000 foot drop!) has to have at least a taste for adventure.
 Additionally, her “unchecked” bucket list includes a trip to Spain and a visit to the 911 memorial in NYC…all in all, I’d say Rose is anything but boring.